Pino Luongo: Career

-Luongo has been described as colorful throughout his career and was described by Anthony Bourdain in his book Kitchen Confidential as being, "...a man envied, feared, despised, emulated and admired by many who have worked for and with him."
+Described as colorful throughout his career, Luongo was depicted by Anthony Bourdain in his book Kitchen Confidential as being, "...a man envied, feared, despised, emulated and admired by many who have worked for and with him".

 Publications

-Luongo has written or co-written five cookbooks: A Tuscan in the Kitchen in 1988, Fish Talking in 1994, Simply Tuscan in 2000, La Mia Cucina Toscana in 2003, and Two Meatballs in the Italian Kitchen (with Mark Strausman in 2007).
-He wrote a memoir, Dirty Dishes — A Restaurateur's Story of Passion, Pain and Pasta (in 2009, foreword by Anthony Bourdain).
+Luongo has written or co-written five cookbooks: A Tuscan in the Kitchen (1988), Fish Talking (1994), Simply Tuscan (2000), La Mia Cucina Toscana (2003, with Marta Pulini), and Two Meatballs in the Italian Kitchen (2007, with Mark Strausman).
+He wrote a memoir, Dirty Dishes — A Restaurateur's Story of Passion, Pain and Pasta (2009, foreword by Anthony Bourdain).

 Personal life

-Luongo and his wife have three children, and reside in Westchester County, New York.
+Luongo and his wife have three children.